Youth League Champions League path group stage: All the fixtures and results | UEFA Youth League

 • Joint-record two-time winners Barcelona, plus fellow former champions Benfica, Porto, Real Madrid and Salzburg are involved (holders AZ Alkmaar are in the domestic champions path).

 • Past runners-up Paris and Shakhtar are also in this path.
-Milan reached the 2022/23 semi-finals, a stage Atlético reached the previous season.
+Milan reached the 2022/23 semi-finals, a stage Atlético made the previous season.

 • Atlético, Barcelona, Bayern, Benfica, Man City, Paris, Porto and Real Madrid maintain their perfect record of having entered all ten editions of this competition, which began in 2013/14 (the 2020/21 edition was cancelled).